ibm-cloud-docs/app-configuration/ac-manage-workflow.md

 As an app owner, you can manage feature flags enablement by adding additional workflow with ServiceNow&reg; integration with {{site.data.keyword.appconfig_short}}.
 {: shortdesc}

 You can associate the approval process flow for any configuration changes to {{site.data.keyword.appconfig_short}} at the environment level.
-When you enable the approval workflow, the change request workflow will be initiated and the changes are reflected only after the approval is done.
+When you enable the approval workflow, the changes are reflected only after the approval and moving the change request state to implement.
+Once, the change request is in implement state the changes will be automatically reflected.

 Make sure you have an ServiceNow instance with admin privileges to update the configuration.
 {: note}